 A study of the basic elements of New Testament Greek with the help of computer software.
-Grammar, vocabulary, and syntax will be emphasized, along with basic exceptical considerations in working with the Greek text of the New Testament.
-Prerequisite: Admission to the Non-Traditional Program.
+Grammar, vocabulary, and syntax will be emphasized, along with basic exegetical considerations in working with the Greek text of the New Testament.
+Prerequisite: Admission to the Adult and Professional Program.